camorris/foraycollective/README.md

 ### Used Technologies
 ---

-HTML: To Display text on different pages of the site
+HTML: To Display text on the site.

 CSS: To style the text and tables found through out the site.